ChrKoenig/Big_Data_Ecology/README.md

-# Workshop "Big Data Ecology"
+# Workshop - Big Data Ecology
 This workshop was initially developed for graduate students of the [BioMove Research Training Group](https://www.bio-move.org/) and is made available for re-use and adaptation in other contexts.

 **Objectives:**